Vlad Marginas

 Research Question(s)

-1. How have LGBTQ+ rights, as a politically divisive topic, contributed to the development of dissensus in social movements in predominantly Orthodox South-Eastern European states?
+1. How have LGBTQ+ rights, as a politically divisive topic, contributed to the development of dissensus in Romania and Greece?

-2. What are the specificities and commonalities of these regional anti-gender campaigns?
+2. What are the specificities and commonalities within the broader anti-gender campaigns?

-3. Is there a transnational dissensus coalition fuelled by anti-gender movements active in the public sphere?
+3. Is there a transnational severe dissensus coalition fuelled by anti-gender movements in the public sphere?

-a) And if so, what are its processes of coagulation and dissemination?
+a) And if so, what are the processes of coagulation and dissemination?

 Research Hypothesis(es)